uugengiven/send-sms-direct-android/README.md

 # react-native-send-sms-android

-Directly sends SMS if possible in Android, returns results as a promise.
+Directly sends SMS if possible in Android.
+Supports sending to a single number only.
+If you need delivery confirmation, you can add a listener for delivery reports.

 ## Installation